CDS Typer

 // (i) optional chaining

-// (ii) explicitly ruling out the undefined type
+// (ii) explicitly ruling out the undefined and null types

 // (iii) non-null assertion operator